hariwicaksono/itshop/README.md

 ## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible and secure.
-More information can be found at the [official site](http://codeigniter.com).
+More information can be found at the [official site](https://codeigniter.com).

 This repository holds the source code for CodeIgniter 4 only.
 Version 4 is a complete rewrite to bring the quality and the code into a more modern version, while still keeping as many of the things intact that has made people love the framework over the years.

-More information about the plans for version 4 can be found in [the announcement](http://forum.codeigniter.com/thread-62615.html) on the forums.
+More information about the plans for version 4 can be found in [CodeIgniter 4](https://forum.codeigniter.com/forumdisplay.php?fid=28) on the forums.

 ### Documentation

-The [User Guide](https://codeigniter4.github.io/userguide/) is the primary documentation for CodeIgniter 4.
+The [User Guide](https://codeigniter.com/user_guide/) is the primary documentation for CodeIgniter 4.

-The current **in-progress** User Guide can be found [here](https://codeigniter4.github.io/CodeIgniter4/).
+You will also find the [current **in-progress** User Guide](https://codeigniter4.github.io/CodeIgniter4/).
 As with the rest of the framework, it is a work in progress, and will see changes over time to structure, explanations, etc.

 You might also be interested in the [API documentation](https://codeigniter4.github.io/api/) for the framework components.

 ## Important Change with index.php

-index.php is no longer in the root of the project!
+`index.php` is no longer in the root of the project!
 It has been moved inside the *public* folder, for better security and separation of components.

 This means that you should configure your web server to "point" to your project's *public* folder, and